Grat Dalton: Short career as lawman

 Their older brother Frank Dalton served as a Deputy US Marshal.
 By all accounts the strongest of the brothers, he always kept his brothers in line.
 Grat and his younger brothers idolized Frank.
-On Nov 27, 1887 Frank and another deputy marshal, Jim Cole, went across the river from their base at Fort Smith to arrest three whiskey bootleggers.
+On Nov 27, 1887 Frank and another deputy marshal, Jim Cole, went across the river from their base at Fort Sefmith to arrest three whiskey bootleggers.
 As they approached the camp, the bootleggers began to shoot at them.
 After Dalton shot and killed two, his gun jammed, and he was killed by the remaining bootlegger.
 His deputy abandoned him after being shot.
 Frank Dalton is buried in Coffeyville, Kansas.

 After Frank's death, brothers Grat and Bob took over his job as Deputy U.S. Marshal at Fort Smith, Arkansas.
 Bob soon hired Emmett under him to guard prisoners.
 After Bob killed a man in the line of duty, which he claimed was in self defense, he began to drink heavily and become restless.

 He was assigned to organize a police force in the Osage Nation, Indian Territory, and took Emmett with him as a deputy.
 Grat stayed at Fort Smith.
 Emmett and Bob kept good reputations in the Osage Nation until July 1890, when they began stealing horses.
 Eventually stockmen organized to capture them, forcing the Daltons to flee.
 Hiding out in the bluffs on the Canadian River about seventy miles southwest of Kingfisher, Oklahoma, they sent to Grat for help.

 Grat tried to get them food, horses, and ammunition but was caught and jailed at Fort Smith, where he had formerly worked.
 After two weeks Grat was released, as lawmen hoped he would lead them to his brothers.
 Bob and Emmett took a train to California, and stayed with their brother William "Bill" Dalton at his ranch near San Miguel, San Luis Obispo County, California.

 Discredited as lawmen, the Daltons would soon form their first gang.